 - accommodate other informational needs of the distance learning community as appropriate.

 When more than one institution is involved in the provision of a distance learning program, each is responsible for the provision of library materials to the students enrolled in its courses, unless an equitable agreement for otherwise providing these materials has been made.
 Costs, services, and methods for the provision of materials for all courses in the program should be appropriately comparable.

 Library services offered to the distance learning community must be designed to meet a wide range of informational, instructional, and user needs, and should provide some form of direct user access to library personnel.
 The exact combination of service delivery methods will differ from institution to institution.
 Specific professional standards and guidelines which should be utilized in providing these services include, but are not limited to:

 Information Literacy Competency Standards for Higher Education.
-Association of College & Research Libraries (ACRL), American Library Association, 2000.
+Association of College & Research Libraries (ACRL), American Library Association, 2000 (rescinded in 2016).

 Professional Competencies for Reference and User Services Librarians.
 Reference and User Services Association (RUSA), American Library Association, 2003.